Why bass eat topwater in the heat

 The summer topwater windows

 Three windows produce most of the summer topwater action: dawn, dusk, and any low-light period in between (cloudy days, rain, or wind-chopped water).
-When the sun is high and the wind dies, topwater dies with it.
+When the sun is high and the wind dies, topwater dies with it — and that's when you shift to the midday summer playbook.

 The three topwater categories